jetnew/academicpages/_posts/2020-11-29-novelty-search-a-tutorial.md

 # Neuroevolution for Reinforcement Learning

 Neuroevolution is the application of evolutionary strategies to neural networks.
 We use a simple neural network in PyTorch, with 2 linear layers and 2 non-linear activation functions tangent and sigmoid.
-In deep reinforcement learning, the neural network serves as function mapping from the observation of the environment to an action chosen by the agent.
+In deep reinforcement learning, the neural network policy $\pi: s \rightarrow a$ serves as function mapping from the observation of the environment to an action chosen by the agent.
 Over one episode, the agent performs an action and the state of the environment is observed by the agent, along with a reward at that particular timestep.
 The fitness of an individual neural network is therefore defined by the cumulative reward obtained by the agent over one episode of interacting with the environment.
 The environment used is [CartPole-v1](https://gym.openai.com/envs/CartPole-v1/), where the agent's goal is to balance the pole by pushing the cart.
 The state observed by the agent is defined as:

 $$Observation = [Cart Position, Cart Velocity, Pole Angle, Pole Angular Velocity]$$